 General functioning of the tax

-In the application of this tax by businesspersons or professionals, two aspects can be highlighted:
+In the application of the tax by businessmen or professionals, two aspects can be distinguished:

-For their sales or services, they pass on to the purchasers or recipients the corresponding quotas of VAT , with the obligation to pay them to the Treasury.
+For their sales or provision of services, the corresponding VAT installments are passed on to the purchasers or recipients, with the obligation to pay them into the Treasury.

 |Sale price||Input VAT||VAT to be paid|